 By Chris Stead

-In Game 1 of the 2019 series, 8 players will make their State of Origin debuts!
+In Game 1 of the 2021 State of Origin series, 4 players will make their debut!
 With that in mind, Finder has crunched the numbers to reveal the best rookie performances in State of Origin history.

 It’s the pinnacle of rugby league.
 The toughest, fastest, most skilful and most passionate arena you can find for this great sport.
 It’s where legends are born and reputations forged.
 If you can shine in the State of Origin cauldron, your name will burn brightly forever.

 Such is the physical and mental toll of State of Origin upon its participants, experience is held in high regard.
 In fact, Queensland has won 11 of the last 13 series, putting faith in the belief that those who have been there and done it before are best suited to do it again regardless of club form.
 The sky blue and maroon jerseys are not lightly earned and when the time comes to blood a State of Origin rookie, no matter what their NRL club experience, fan scrutiny peaks.